Getting started

 1. Set your language attribute

-Before you can send localized messages, you need to go to Workspace Settings > Language settings and tell us what attributeA key-value pair that you associate with a person or an object—like a person’s name, the date they were created in your workspace, or a company’s billing date etc. Use attributes to target people and personalize messages.
-Attributes are analogous to traits in Data Pipelines. stores your audience’s language preferences.
+Before you can send localized messages, you need to go to Workspace Settings > Language settings and tell us what attributeA key-value pair that you associate with a person or an object—like a person’s name, the date they were created in your workspace, or a company’s billing date etc. Use attributes to target people and personalize messages. stores your audience’s language preferences.
 This attribute must store values we support, meaning they’re either:

 en